-Our board-certified sleep specialist, Dr. Kinjal Madhav, consults with you regarding your particular sleep problems and interprets the data gathered from sleep studies administered by highly-trained technologists at our Carlsbad, California facility.
-She takes this information and develops a personalized treatment plan in collaboration with you.
+Our board-certified sleep specialists, Kinjal Madhav, MD and Aman Savani, MD , consults with you regarding your particular sleep problems and interprets the data gathered from sleep studies administered by highly-trained technologists at our Carlsbad, California facility.
+They take this information and develop a personalized treatment plan in collaboration with you.
 We are committed to ongoing evaluation to ensure the treatment is effective and you are sleeping better.
 Call now to schedule your sleep consultation or sleep study at (760) 631-3000.

-Dr. Madhav has experience in diagnosing, treating and managing various sleep disorders including sleep apnea, narcolepsy, restless legs syndrome, REM behavior disorder, insomnia and parasomnias.
+Dr. Madhav and Dr. Savani have experience in diagnosing, treating and managing various sleep disorders including sleep apnea, narcolepsy, restless legs syndrome, REM behavior disorder, insomnia and parasomnias.

 To learn more about sleep disorders, please visit the National Sleep Foundation.